Cloud-SPAN/prenomics02-command-line/_episodes/01-navigating-file-directories.md

 > Explore the options for `ls` in the man page to find out how to see hidden directories.
 > List the contents of the directory and identify the name of the text file in that directory.
 >
-> Share your answer on the Padlet!
+> Share your answer on the forum!
 >
 > Hint: hidden files and folders in Unix start with `.`, for example `.my_hidden_directory`
 >